Inanna: Modern relevance

-In his 1853 pamphlet The Two Babylons, as part of his argument that Roman Catholicism is actually Babylonian paganism in disguise, Alexander Hislop, a Protestant minister in the Free Church of Scotland, incorrectly argued that the modern English word Easter must be derived from Ishtar due to the phonetic similarity of the two words.
-Modern scholars have unanimously rejected Hislop's arguments as erroneous and based on a flawed understanding of Babylonian religion.
-Nonetheless, Hislop's book is still popular among some groups of evangelical Protestants and the ideas promoted in it have become widely circulated, especially through the Internet, due to a number of popular Internet memes.
+Alexander Hislop, a Protestant minister in the Free Church of Scotland, argued in the 1853 anti-Catholic pamphlet The Two Babylons that Roman Catholicism was actually Babylonian paganism in disguise, and claimed that the modern English word Easter must be derived from Ishtar due to the phonetic similarity.
+Modern scholars have unanimously rejected Hislop's arguments as based on a flawed understanding of etymology and of Babylonian religion.
+Nonetheless, Hislop's book is still popular among some evangelical Protestants, and its claims have become widely circulated in popular internet memes.

 Ishtar had a major appearance in Ishtar and Izdubar, a book-length poem written in 1884 by Leonidas Le Cenci Hamilton, an American lawyer and businessman, loosely based on the recently translated Epic of Gilgamesh.
 Ishtar and Izdubar expanded the original roughly 3,000 lines of the Epic of Gilgamesh to roughly 6,000 lines of rhyming couplets grouped into forty-eight cantos.
 Hamilton significantly altered most of the characters and introduced entirely new episodes not found in the original epic.
 Significantly influenced by Edward FitzGerald's Rubaiyat of Omar Khayyam and Edwin Arnold's The Light of Asia, Hamilton's characters dress more like nineteenth-century Turks than ancient Babylonians.
-In the poem, Izdubar (the earlier misreading for the name "Gilgamesh") falls in love with Ishtar, but, then, "with hot and balmy breath, and trembling form aglow", she attempts to seduce him, leading Izdubar to reject her advances.
+In the poem, Izdubar (an early misreading for the name "Gilgamesh") falls in love with Ishtar, but, then, "with hot and balmy breath, and trembling form aglow", she attempts to seduce him, leading Izdubar to reject her advances.
 Several "columns" of the book are devoted to an account of Ishtar's descent into the Underworld.
 At the conclusion of the book, Izdubar, now a god, is reconciled with Ishtar in Heaven.
 In 1887, the composer Vincent d'Indy wrote Symphony Ishtar, variations symphonique, Op.
 42, a symphony inspired by the Assyrian monuments in the British Museum.